The Great Depression transformed America in many ways.

 Dozens of so-called “alphabet agencies” were created to address different sectors of the economy.
 To name some: Agricultural Adjustment Administration (AAA), Federal Communications Commission (FCC), Federal Housing Administration (FHA), National Labor Board (NLB), National Recovery Administration (NRA), Securities and Exchange Commission (SEC), Social Security Board (SSB), Tennessee Valley Authority (TVA), United States Housing Authority (USHA), and the Works Project Administration (WPA).
 Each of these agencies had its own administrators and most produced voluminous regulations.

-This photograph, “Migrant Mother,” was taken as part of a marketing campaign for a New Deal agency called the Resettlement Administration.
+This photograph, “Migrant Mother,” was taken as part of a marketing campaign for the Resettlement Administration, a New Deal agency.
 It was meant to capture the distress of the time.

 The centerpiece of Roosevelt’s first term was the National Recovery Administration.
-Set up to stabilize the prices of goods, this agency had sweeping powers to regulate businesses both large and small.
+Established to stabilize the prices of goods, this agency had sweeping powers to regulate businesses, both large and small.
 To understand the scope of its power, keep this fact in mind.
-This one agency produced more paper from new regulations in one year than the entirety of the United States government had since 1789, the year the Constitution was adopted.
+This one agency produced more paper from new regulations in one year than the entire United States government had since 1789, the year the Constitution was adopted.

 The Roosevelt administration did help stabilize the banking system.
 Early in the Depression, banks ran out of money because of deflation.
-This led to a scrip system in some places, including in large parts of whole states like Utah.
+This led to a script system in some places, including large parts of states like Utah.
 To combat this, the Banking Act of 1933 prohibited banks from underwriting or dealing in securities.
-Deposit insurance from the federal government did calm consumers and limit the banking panics that were common just a few years earlier.
+Deposit insurance from the federal government calmed consumers and limited the banking panics that were common just a few years earlier.

 Agricultural reform was another important element of the New Deal.
 The Agricultural Adjustment Administration was created in 1933 to try to stabilize farm prices.
-This was made more important after a severe drought made soil in the Great Plains virtually unusable in 1934.
-The Dust Bowl as it is called, led to the movement of approximately 2.5 million people west, mostly to California.
+This became even more critical after a severe drought in 1934 made the soil in the Great Plains virtually unusable.
+The Dust Bowl, as it is called, led to the movement of approximately 2.5 million people west, mostly to California.

 For many Americans, the New Deal is remembered most for one piece of legislation – Social Security.
 Passed through the Social Security Act of 1935, the relationship between the individual and the federal government changed.
 For the first time, citizens received benefits directly from the federal government.

-Other notable legislation of the New Deal included the Wagner Act and the Utilities Act.
+Other notable New Deal legislation included the Wagner Act and the Utilities Act.
 The Wagner Act allowed labor unions to collectively bargain, while the Utilities Act aimed to bring more utilities under government, rather than private, control.

-By the end of 1936, unemployment dropped to 14% from 22% the year before.
-1936 was also the first time in American history that federal spending was greater than at the state and local levels.
+By the end of 1936, unemployment had dropped to 14% from 22% the year before.
+1936 was also the first time in American history that federal spending exceeded that of the state and local levels.

 By the late 1930s, many Americans accepted this version of America as the new normal.
 But events overseas slowly dominated the headlines.
-Germany and Japan began the path to World War II.
+Germany and Japan set the stage for World War II.

 America’s involvement in World War II ultimately ended the Great Depression.
-Americans, many of whom were unemployed beforehand, enthusiastically signed up to enlist in great numbers.
+Americans, many of whom had been unemployed beforehand, enthusiastically enlisted in the military in great numbers.
 The entire economy was transformed to support the war.

 Franklin Roosevelt died on April 12, 1945, a little over a month into his fourth term.
 No other American president served more than two terms.
 The effectiveness of the New Deal has always been subject to debate.
 It largely depends on who is writing the history.